rcarver515/MaxxContent/README.md

 Key features of the initial static site:

-    1. Hero image background slideshow with a text overlay
+    1. Hero background image slideshow with a text overlay

     2. Single page navigation

-    3. Incorporated floats and grids in layout
+    3. Successfully incorporated floats and grids in the layout

-    4. Intentional use of black & white asthetic with selective use of brand color throughout (my attempt at UI in my design)
+    4. Intentional use of black & white asthetic with selective use of Maxx's brand color throughout (my subtle attempt at UI in my design)

 Upon sharing my repo with the India dev team I was immediately met with a host of questions (understandably in retrospect).
 Apparently converting a static site to something dynamic requires more than I realized, not impossible just complicated.
 I now have a deeper appreciation for thinking like a programmer and the importance of adhering to the Agile/Sprint process.